 Creating Multiple Instances of a Template.
 Adding Multiple Templates to a Control.

 Creating DataBound Controls.

 Implementing Different Data Sources.
 Implementing a Simple DataBound Control.
 Using DataBound Controls and Templates.
 Using DataBound Controls and State.
 Binding a Custom Control to a DataSet.

 Using Custom Controls and Web Services.

 Creating the Featured Products Web Service.
 Creating the Featured Products Custom Control.
 Displaying the Featured Products Control.

 IX.
 SAMPLE ASP.NET APPLICATIONS.30.
 Creating a Job Site.

 Installing the Job Site.
 Creating the Home Page.
 Authenticating Users.
 Creating Vanity URLs.
 Listing and Updating Jobs.
-Creating the Jobs XML Web Service.31.
+Creating the Jobs XML Web Service.
+Summary.31.
 Creating an Online Store.

 Overview of the ASP.NET Unleashed Sample Store.
 Installing the ASP.NET Unleashed Sample Store.
 Building the Navigation System.
 Caching the Product Data.
 Building the Shopping Cart.
 Dynamically Loading Product Templates.

-X. APPENDICES.Appendix A: Migrating from ASP to ASP.NET.
+X. APPENDIXES.Appendix A. Migrating from ASP to ASP.NET.